claudiamohh/lightning-tablenet/README.md

 |22. tablenet_baseline_sgd_onecycelr_lowlr_2|91|0.804|0.161|0.233 |
 |23. tablenet_baseline_sgd_onecycelr_lowlr_3|37|0.648|0.177| 0.137|

-Hence, `tablenet_baseline_adam_gradclipping_1` is used as the model weights as it has one of the lowest validation loss and decent values of binary mean IOU.
+Hence, `tablenet_baseline_adam_gradclipping_1` is used as the model weights as it has the lowest validation loss and decent values of binary mean IOU.

 # Getting Started